 - Clark Kenting: After Uri and Gizmo go to the computer and never went back for days, Chris and Joy have to make excuses to Chris' mother before she gets worried.

 - Clingy Jealous Girl: Joy/Azusa seems to have budding feelings for Chris/Sho, which she doesn't try to hide all that well, even telling him outright in one episode that she expects him to marry her when they grow up.
-Thus she gets mad when Chris doesn't seem to reciprocate and shows signs of jealousy whenever Chris looks upon beautiful women like Eve and Queen of Sheba.
-(In reply to Chris's comment that Sheba is the most beautiful woman he's ever seen, Joy huffs, "I thought you liked blondes!"
-Of course, Joy herself is blonde.)
+Thus she gets mad when Chris doesn't seem to reciprocate and shows signs of jealousy whenever Chris demonstrates attraction to other girls or women, like Eve, Rebekah, or the Queen of Sheba.
+She doesn't get as much screen time in Series 2, but seems to have matured a bit, and the English narration explicitly calls her Chris's girlfriend.

 - Clockwork Creature: Gizmo is a robot version of this, as when he runs down on power he explicitly needs the key on his back wound back up for him to even move again (he can still talk just fine).

 - Dub Name Change: Applies to many of the Western dubs.
 Sho, Azusa, Zenmaijikake, and Kichomu (the dog) became Christopher, Joy, Gizmo, and Ruffles in English.
 See also Meaningful Name for some other examples.

 - Extremely Dusty Home: Or extremely dusty attic, anyway, in Episode 1 of the first series.
 It's so dusty that Chris has to wear a mask to clean it, and he had even thought it was smoke at first when he came to visit.
 But it's also how he and Joy discover Superbook.

 - Garden-Hose Squirt Surprise: This happens to Chris in the Job episode.